MicrosoftDocs/connected-spaces/articles/mobile-app-requirements.md

+---
+author: alissapolucha
+description: Learn about the requirements for using the Dynamics 365 Connected Store (public preview) mobile app ms.author: alissag ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+title: Requirements for using the Dynamics 365 Connected Store (public preview) mobile app ms.reviewer: v-brycho
+---

-# Requirements for using the Dynamics 365 Connected Store mobile app
+# Requirements for using the Dynamics 365 Connected Store (public preview) mobile app

-You can use the mobile app on Android and iPhone phones.
+You can use the Microsoft Dynamics 365 Connected Store (public preview) mobile app on Android and iPhone phones.

 > [!NOTE]
 > You can’t use the mobile app on an iPad or Android tablet at this time.